 You can also ask to get a copy of your Health Plan records.
-The Health Plan records only contain medical claims history.
-For pharmacy claims history, copies of grievances, appeals filed, and notes from Customer Care calls.
-If you want your actual doctor's notes, lab results, or pharmacy information.
-You need to contact your provider.
+The Health Plan records only contain medica claims history.
+For pharmacy claims history, copies of any grievances or appeals filed.
+Any notes from Customer Care calls.
+Please look at your uniform assessment tool, integrated assessment tool and home and community-based needs assessment tool.
+If you want your actual doctor's notes, lab results, or Pharmacy Information.
+For information, please call our Customer Care Center at (833) 318-4146, TTY 711.
+Or, visit our website at www.BannerUFC.com/ALTCS.